Magtymguly, Turkmenistan: Plant Research Station

 Set up in 1925 by Nikolai Vavilov as the southernmost station of the Institute of Plant Industry, a research station here was tasked with the trial introduction of a rubber plant collected from Mexico.
 Soon the Soviet Union shifted to synthetic rubber, and the station re-focused on indigenous flora and fauna.
 Visiting in 2004, Paul Brummell observed that the institute, which was under authority of the Turkmen Ministry of Agriculture, engaged in little scientific work and was mostly concerned with "selling saplings and fruit jam."

 Shibly Baba Maousoleum

 Several miles from the eastern outskirts of the town lies the tomb of Shibli Baba as part of a sacred complex.
 The mausoleum was lengthened and re-constructed in the Soviet era after locals dreamed of Baba being cramped.
 Shibli Baba, who hailed from Baghdad, is held to be the patron saint of the insane.
 Spending a night over his tomb supposedly cures one of all mental disorders.
 He is also associated with protection from thunder and fires; Paul Brummell observed linkages with a fertility cult.
 (Note: A phallus-shaped stone, with a hole in top, is present in the complex.
 Those who wish for a child pour yoghurt into the hole and spend the night next to it.)
 A twin-trunked tree on the periphery is revered, for it reportedly does not allow sinners to pass between its trunks.

+Dependencies

+Magtymguly as a city has only a single dependent rural village: